sphynkx/bkp2tg/README.md

-Snippet for backup system that collect some necessary dirs and files in system, creates dump of mediawiki's DB, extract one page from it, something else.
+Scripts for backup system that collect some necessary dirs and files in system, creates dump of mediawiki's DBs, extracts some page from it, dump ldap sirectory, something else.
 All collected files are archiving.
 Archive splits by 500Mb-volumes and sends to Telegram channel to store.

 Files:
 * config.ini - config for connection to Telegram
+* excludes.list - list of paths to necessary files and directories
 * files.list - list of paths to necessary files and directories
 * lahbkp.sh - backuper script
 * pages.list - Name of wikipage that need to extract as single text file